Working with automation projects

 -

-Select the workspace that you want to move the project to, then click Move.
+Select the workspace to move the project to, then click Move.

 Copying projects